 To export Journals you can use the API to export as XML -or- you can export Journals to CSV by following these steps:

-- Run the Journal list screen for the date range of journals to be exported
+- From the Jorunals list screen set the filters including the date range to view data to be exported.

 - From your Web browser menu select Edit > Select All.
 Then select Edit > Copy.

-- Open a new Spreadsheet file in XL, Google Sheets or Numbers.
-Select cell A1 and then from the menu select Paste As Values.
+- Open a new Spreadsheet file in Microsoft Excel, Google Sheets or Apple Numbers.

 You might need to rearrange this spreadsheet to match the import format for the system you are moving to.